 Pompeo urges coalition to take back Islamic State detainees, boost funding

-"Coalition members must take back the thousands of foreign terrorist fighters in custody, and impose accountability for the atrocities they have perpetrated," Pompeo said at the opening of a meeting of foreign ministers from the global coalition to defeat Islamic State.
-Islamic State has lost almost all of its territory in Iraq and Syria.
-Former leader Abu Bakr al-Baghdadi was killed in a U.S. raid last month, but the militant group remains a security threat in Syria and beyond.
+Speaking at the opening of a meeting of foreign ministers from the global coalition to defeat Islamic State, Pompeo also cited growing concerns about the Islamic State threat outside of Iraq and Syria, saying the coalition should focus on West Africa and Sahel.

-Some 10,000 Islamic State detainees and tens of thousands of family members remain in camps and prisons in northeastern Syria guarded by the Syrian Kurdish allies of the United States.
-Washington is pushing European countries to take their citizens back, but so far they have been reluctant to do so.
-Pompeo also asked coalition members to help fill the gap in funding to restore essential services and rebuild critical infrastructure in Iraq to facilitate the return of millions of displaced Iraqis.
-He added that similar help will be required in northeastern Syria.

-He also said there were growing concerns about the threat of Islamic State outside of Iraq and Syria, saying the coalition should focus on West Africa and the Sahel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)